Why you need a certificate of currency for your home loan application

 When you request a certificate of currency, insurance providers and brokers may charge a nominal fee.

-This fee covers the cost associated with preparing the paperwork and will generally cost you around $45-$55.
+This fee covers the cost associated with preparing the paperwork and will generally cost you around $45-$55, but can cost more if you need it urgently.

 This is in addition to the actual cost of the policy premium.

-Some lenders may provide this document for free, as a self-accessed downloadable PDF through their online portal.
+Some providers may offer this document for free, as a self-accessed downloadable PDF through their online portal.

 What should be included in the certificate of currency?